Vivekanand-R/AI-Product-Framework/README.md

              B. Engage users early and often: Before writing a single line of code, invest in understanding what problems users are actually trying to solve,
              C. Design simple, intuitive experiences, D. Use data and empathy together,
              E. Prototype quickly, learn continuously,
-             F. Prioritize, G. Collaborate,
-             H. Iterate based on real user feedback.
+             F. Focus on what matters, G. Collaborate effectively, H. Improve using real user insights

 **Example 1:** Designing a Patient-Centric Digital Treatment App for Diabetes Management

-In the healthcare sector, a pharmaceutical organization partnered with a digital health team to develop a mobile application for patients with Type 2 Diabetes.
-The goal was to improve medication adherence, lifestyle tracking, and communication with healthcare providers.
+In pharmaceutical sector, collaboration with a digital health team to create a mobile app for Type 2 Diabetes patients, aimed at enhancing medication adherence, lifestyle monitoring, and communication with healthcare providers.
 Some of the Impacts could be: xx% increase in medication adherence, | yy% drop in missed appointments | Increase in patient satisfaction scores | Reduction in support center call volume

 Another Example 2: Duolingo — Learning Through UX (**Best User Centered Design**): Language learning apps have existed forever, but most feel like homework.
 Duolingo flipped the model with relentless User-Centered Design, focusing on: Gamification that Actually Works and Inclusive, Accessible Design.
 Duolingo turned Language Learning for over 80 million monthly active users.
 Their design-led approach didn't just drive downloads, it fueled real habit formation, retention and Informative.